jessepollak/card/README.md

 ## Places using Card

-Card is used in the wild in these places
+Card is used in the wild in these places:

 * [InspectAll](http://www.inspectall.com/)

 Are you using Card in production?
 If so, we'd love to link to you from this page.
-Open a PR or drop @jessepollak a line on [Twitter](http://twitter.com/jessepollak) and we'll add you right awawy!
+Open a PR or drop [@jessepollak](http://twitter.com/jessepollak) a line on [Twitter](http://twitter.com/jessepollak) and we'll add you right awawy!